-"Net Asset Value", "NAV" the net asset value of a Fund or a relevant Class, as the case may the currency of New Zealand.
+"Net Asset Value", "NAV" the net asset value of a Fund or a relevant Class, as the case may be, determined in accordance with the principles set out in the section "Determination of Net Asset Value" within this Prospectus.

-"NZD", "New Zealand Dollar" "OECD"
+"NZD", "New Zealand Dollar" the currency of New Zealand.

-the Organisation for Economic Co-operation and Development.
-The thirty-six following countries are members of the OECD as of the date of this Prospectus: Australia, Austria, Belgium, Canada, Chile, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
+"OECD" the Organisation for Economic Co-operation and Development.
+The thirty-eight following countries are members of the OECD as of the date of this Prospectus: Australia, Austria, Belgium, Canada, Chile, Costa Rica, Colombia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, the United on the Global Exchange Market of Euronext Dublin and published daily.

-"Official List"
+Kingdom and the United States.

-the list of securities or shares admitted to the official list and trading on the Global Exchange Market of Euronext Dublin and published dailv.
+"Official List" the list of securities or shares admitted to the official list and trading

-"Ordinary Resolution"

-a resolution proposed as such at a meeting of Unitholders of the Unit Trust, a Fund or, as the case may require, Unitholders of a particular Class convened and held in accordance with the provisions of the Trust Deed and passed as such at such meeting by a simple majority of the total number of votes cast for and against such resolution.
+"Ordinary Resolution" a resolution proposed as such at a meeting of Unitholders of the Unit

+Trust, a Fund or, as the case may require, Unitholders of a particular Class convened and held in accordance with the provisions of the Trust Deed and passed as such at such meeting by a simple majority of the total number of votes cast for and against such resolution.
-"PRC", "Mainland China"

-the People's Republic of China.
+"PRC", "Mainland China" the People's Republic of China.

-"Preliminary Charge"

-a fee charged on subscriptions as specified in the Prospectus or such higher amount as may be approved by an Extraordinary Resolution.
+"Preliminary Charge" a fee charged on subscriptions as specified in the Prospectus or such higher amount as may be approved by an Extraordinary

-"Privacy Statement"
+Resolution.

-the privacy statement adopted by the Manager in respect of the Unit Trust, as amended from time to time.
-The current version is available via the website www.barings.com.
+"Privacy Statement" the privacy statement adopted by the Manager in respect of the Unit via the website www.barings.com.